FR34KY-CODER/FR34KY-CODER/README.md

 ## 🚀 About Me

-🧑‍🎓 I'm Ojasvi Goyal from Kota, Rajasthan — a Mechatronics undergrad at **LNMIIT** and alumnus of **DAV Public School, Kota**, driven by curiosity.
+🧑‍🎓 I'm Ojasvi Goyal from Kota — a Mechatronics undergrad at **LNMIIT** and alumnus of **DAV Public School, Kota**, driven by curiosity.
 🔬 Passionate about **Data Science**, **Machine Learning**, and **Natural Language Processing**
 📱 Experienced in **Kotlin-based Android Development**
 🎮 Game Design enthusiast | Former **GDSC Game Dev Lead**